ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 Overall feel“Structured tank”“Plush protector”Most comfortable Kayano ever made

-4D Guidance System: Why It’s the Best Stability Technology
+4D Guidance System: Why It’s the Best Stability Technology in the Kayano 32

 4D Guidance System is ASICS’s proprietary stability technology that uses variable foam density across the midsole — firmer on the medial (inside) edge, softer on the lateral (outside) edge — to proactively guide the foot through a natural gait cycle.
 Unlike traditional medial posts or reactive systems like GuideRails, 4D Guidance prevents deviation before it starts rather than correcting after the fact.